Balancing-based model reduction for switched descriptor systems: Preliminaries

 \ifthenelse{\boolean{preprint}}{ The \QWF allows a decoupling of the \DAE~\eqref{eqn:DAE} into an \emph{ordinary differential equation} (\ODE) and a nilpotent \DAE

 which can be used to derive an explicit solution formula; see \cite[Cha.~2]{KunM06}.
-In particular, the fast subsystem~\eqref{eqn:DAE:fast} imposes a so-called \emph{consistency condition} on the initial value $\stx_0$ for a classical solution to exist \cite[Cha.~2]{KunM06}.}{} The matrices~$\fS,\fT\in\GL{\stateDim}$ can be constructed via the \emph{Wong sequences} \cite{Won74}, which are defined as
+In particular, the fast subsystem~\eqref{eqn:DAE:fast} imposes a so-called \emph{consistency condition} on the initial value $\stx_0$ for a classical solution to exist \cite[Cha.~2]{KunM06}.}{} One way to construct the matrices~$\fS,\fT\in\GL{\stateDim}$ is given via the \emph{Wong sequences} \cite{Won74}, which are defined as

-where we use the notation for the preimage as in~\eqref{eqn:pre:img}.
-After finitely many steps the sequences in \eqref{eqn:WongSequences} converge and the limits are given by
+where we use the notation for the preimage as defined in~\eqref{eqn:pre:img}.
+After finitely many steps, the sequences in \eqref{eqn:WongSequences} converge, and the limits are given by

 \begin{theorem}[{\QWF via Wong sequences, \cite[Thm.~2.6]{BerIT12}}] Consider a regular matrix pair $(\fE,\fA)$ with corresponding Wong limits $\calV^\star$ and $\calW^\star$.
 For any full rank matrices~$\difW$ and $\impW$ such that $\img(\difW)= \calV^\star$ and $\img(\impW) = \calW^\star$, the matrices